Stochastic Causal Programming for Bounding Treatment Effects: Approaches for the Clustered Case

+Classical methods such as \cite{balke1994counterfactual} match the entire likelihood function implied by the model against the maximum likelihood estimator of the observational distribution.
+With continuous realizations, we cannot match entire likelihoods.
+However, matching only at a particular set of realizations will not invalidate the bounds.

+Let $W$ be the auxiliary variable $Z$, or $M$, depending on the model.
+From the factorization $p(W, X, Y) = p(Y \given X, W)\, p(X, W)$, the model for $p(X, W)$ can be learned independently of causal parameters.
+This means, for instance, making $N_Z = Z$ and fitting separately a normalizing flow for $X$ as a function of $Z$ and $N_X$ prior to any causal effect bounding.

-We first factorize $p(Z, X, Y) = p(Y \given X, Z)\, p(X \given Z)\, p(Z)$.
-A key advantage of our construction of $\cSconstr$ is that we only need to match the factor $p(Y \given X, Z)$ to satisfy \cdata{} instead of having to perform density estimation to match high-dimensional distributions via, e.g., f-divergences, integral probability metrics, Stein discrepancy, adversarial optimization, or variational inference.
-For us, any efficiently computable similarity measure~$\dist$ on $\hat{p}(Y \given X, Z)$ and $f_{\theta}(X) \given \{X, Z\}$ can be used to keep candidate models~$p_{\eta}$ close to matching the \emph{entire} observed data distribution.
-This matching can be conveniently formulated as matching expectations of the two distributions when transformed by a fixed set of dictionary functions $\{\phi_l: \cY \to \bR \}_{l=1}^L$.
-That is, we want the absolute values of
+A key feature of the clustered method is then only matching functionals of $p(Y \given X, W)$.
+This matching can be conveniently formulated as matching expectations of the two distributions when transformed by a set of dictionary functions $\{\phi_l: \cY \to \bR \}_{l=1}^L$.
+That is, we want some norm of

-to be small for all~$l$ and all $(x, z) \in \cX \times \cZ$.
-Since $X, Z$ are continuous (and potentially high-dimensional), this would amount to an uncountably infinite set of constraints.
-In high dimensions, a na\"{i}ve discretization of $X, Z$ also fails \citep{kilbertus2020class}.
-Instead, we aim to make $|\nu_l(x,z)|$ small at a representative, finite set of points in $\cX \times \cZ$.
-Arguably, the most representative set is a uniformly random subsample of the observed data~$\cD$ of size~$M$.
-For notational simplicity, we assume w.l.o.g.\ that these ``support points'' are the first~$M$ indices.
-In other words, defining (by some overloading of notation) the matrix $\nu \in \bR^{L \times M}$ via $\nu_{l,j} = \nu_l(x_j, z_j)$ (using $j = 1, \ldots, M$ to index the selected support points), we obtain a natural family of overall distances~$\dist(p_{\eta}, \hat{p}) = \| \nu \|$ for any (semi-)norm $\|\cdot\|$ on $\bR^{L\times M}$.\footnote{We remark that, formally, if we allow $L, M \to \infty$ the functions $\phi_l$ can be chosen such that exact matching between $\hat{p}$ and $p_{\eta}$ can be approximated arbitrarily well, e.g., by approximating the characteristic function using $l$ and matching it everywhere on $\cX \times \cY$ using the entry-wise sup-norm.} In our experiments, we specifically consider the entry-wise sup-norm~$\|\cdot\|_{\infty,\infty}$ and the entry-wise 2-norm~$\|\cdot\|_{2,2}$.
-For~$\|\cdot\|_{\infty, \infty}$ we require the absolute value of each entry to be small, i.e., practically have to enforce $M\cdot L$ constraints, whereas for~$\|\cdot\|_{2,2}$ we get away with a single overall constraint.
+defined as $\|\nu_l(\cdot, \cdot)\|$ at a representative, finite set of points in the support of $p(X, W)$.
+Arguably, the most representative set is a uniformly random subsample of the observed data~$\cD$ of size~$D$.
+In our experiments, we specifically consider the entry-wise sup-norm~$\|\cdot\|_{\infty,\infty}$ and the entry-wise 2-norm~$\|\cdot\|_{2,2}$.
+For~$\|\cdot\|_{\infty, \infty}$ we require the absolute value of each entry to be small, i.e., practically have to enforce $D\cdot L$ constraints, whereas for~$\|\cdot\|_{2,2}$ we get away with a single overall constraint.